Control of Body Temperature – Homeostasis Ep 2

 • Hairs lie flat: the erector pili muscles relax so that the hairs on the skin lie down.
 There is no insulating layer of air trapped next to the skin so heat can be lost more easily.

-• Vasodilation: arterioles dilate to allow more blood to flow through capillaries close to the skin, so more heat is lost from the skin.
+• Vasodilation: arterioles dilate to allow more blood to flow through capillaries close to the skin, so more heat is lost through radiation.

 Summary